Kim's 'bitter sorrow' as N. Korea bus crash kills 32 Chinese tourists - Journal du Cameroun

 China’s state broadcaster showed images of a large overturned vehicle, with light rain falling on rescue vehicles at night and doctors attending to a patient.

-KCNA said the crash was “an unexpected traffic accident that claimed heavy causalities among Chinese tourists”.
+KCNA said the crash was “an unexpected traffic accident that claimed heavy casualties among Chinese tourists”.
 It gave no breakdown on the numbers killed or injured.

 The vast majority of foreign tourists to North Korea are Chinese, with the Cold War-era allies sharing a long land border and operating flights between the two countries.